liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

-Happens that you have only one fixed amount eg. 10 EUR, and you want to provide the converted amount for another currency, that's a good way to do it:
+Happens that you have only one fixed amount eg. 10 EUR, and you want to provide the converted amount for another currency, that's a good way to do it, using a conversion ISO:

 	$price = new Price(
 	    array(
 	        'EUR' => 100,
 	    ),
-	    array('EUR/USD 1.500') // ISO.
+	    array('EUR/USD 1.500') // ISO
 	);

 	echo $price->inUSD(); // will return 150
 	var_dump($price->availableCurrencies()); // will return array('EUR', 'USD')

+`EUR/USD 1.500` means that if you need the USD amount the Price object will convert starting from the EUR value.

+More info at [Currency_pair](http://en.wikipedia.org/wiki/Currency_pair), and [mathiasverraes/CurrencyPair.php](https://github.com/mathiasverraes/money/blob/master/lib/Money/CurrencyPair.php).

 ### Stabilization process

-The library is not stable, there are few issues opened, this value object is not immutable, when the issues will be closed, the `Price` library will have a new release.
+The library is not stable, there are few issues opened: eg. the value object is not immutable, when this issue will be closed, the `Price` library will have a new `stable` release.